jiyapalrecha35/Google.github.io/README.md

 ### 23. **Longest Common Subsequence (LCS)**

 - LCS is used to compare and determine the similarity between documents or web pages, which helps in ranking and retrieving the most relevant search results.
 By identifying the longest common subsequences, Google can better understand content relationships and enhance search accuracy.

+- LCS is also used by YouTube to identify similar videos.
+By comparing the sequence of features or metadata associated with different videos, the algorithm helps in recognizing and recommending videos that share common characteristics or themes, enhancing the user experience by providing relevant video suggestions.

+-  LCS can be employed to detect plagiarism by comparing the textual content of documents.
+By identifying the longest common subsequences between two or more texts, Google can efficiently determine the degree of similarity and detect copied or similar content across documents, ensuring the originality and integrity of information.

 [View code here](https://github.com/jiyapalrecha35/Google.github.io/blob/main/codes/lcs.cpp){:target="_blank"}<br><br>